 Anita Kömüves is a reporter in Hungary, working for a weekly news magazine.
 She worked with Press Uncuffed during her Fulbright year at the University of Maryland in 2015 and worked on stories covering press freedom issues while interning at The Washington Post.
 After her return to her native country, she gained first-hand experience about how media is repressed when the newspaper she had worked far was suddenly shut down for political reasons. @KolindaKovacs

 Katy June-Friesen is a writer, editor and media producer in Washington, D.C.
-She is also a Ph.D. student at the Philip Merrill College of Journalism and managing editor for Journalism & Communication Monographs under editor Dr. Linda Steiner. @kjunefriesen
+She is also a Ph.D. candidate at the Philip Merrill College of Journalism and managing editor for Journalism & Communication Monographs under editor Dr. Linda Steiner. @kjunefriesen

 Courtney Mabeus writes about the military for The Virginian-Pilot.
 She received her Master’s from the University of Maryland’s Merrill College of Journalism in 2015 and a bachelor’s degree from the University of North Carolina’s School of Media and Journalism in 2002.
 Mabeus’ work while in graduate school also appeared in The Washington Post and NPR. @courtneymabeus